mendix/docs/content/releasenotes/developer-portal/deployment.md

 #### Mendix for Private Cloud Portal

 * We added a feature to add a cluster manager for an existing cluster.
-* We added the activity logs on the cluster and namespace levels.
+* We added [activity logs](/developerportal/deploy/private-cloud-cluster#actvity-logs) on the cluster and namespace levels.
-* Email notifications will now be sent when a person is added/removed as a cluster manager.
+* Email notifications will now be sent when a user is added/removed as a cluster manager.
 * We made changes in the [cluster overview](/developerportal/deploy/private-cloud-cluster#overview) to accommodate the activity logs.
 * We fixed a bug where recreating an environment with the same name showed previous feedback.